Luruu/AI_Watch_B1/ditto_kafka/README.md

 ## RUN Eclipse Ditto and Apache Kafka containers
-- If you only use Docker-compose: the containers are always active and when the computer starts up automatically if they have not been turned off or if there are no problems.
+- If you only use Docker-compose: the containers are running.
+When the computer starts up automatically if they have not been turned off or if there are no problems.
 - If you are using Docker-desktop: open docker-desktop and the containers will start automatically.

 ## Is ECLIPSE DITTO Running?